dihaxn/dihaxn/README.md

 ## 👨‍💻 About Me

-I'm a passionate full-stack developer from Sri Lanka with experience in building web applications, management systems, and business-focused software solutions.
+I'm a full-stack developer from Sri Lanka with experience in building web applications, backend APIs, business management systems, POS systems, and e-commerce platforms.

-I enjoy working with frontend technologies, backend APIs, databases, and cloud-based tools to create complete, reliable, and user-friendly applications.
+I enjoy working with frontend, backend, databases, and cloud-based tools to create reliable and user-friendly software solutions.

 - 🎓 Undergraduate in Computer Science
-- 💼 Full-stack development experience
+- 💼 Completed one year internship as a Full-Stack Developer
 - 🚀 Interested in SaaS, business automation, POS systems, and e-commerce platforms
-- 🌱 Currently improving my skills in cloud architecture, scalable systems, and modern web development
+- 🌱 Currently improving my skills in cloud architecture and scalable systems
-- 💬 Ask me about React, Spring Boot, Laravel, MySQL, Java, or full-stack project development
+- 💬 Ask me about React, Spring Boot, Laravel, MySQL, Java, and full-stack development

 ---